nickbrandt/GitLab/doc/user/project/integrations/instance_and_group_integrations.md

 > [Introduced in](https://gitlab.com/groups/gitlab-org/-/epics/2137) GitLab 13.3.

 Project integrations can be configured and enabled by project administrators.
-As a GitLab instance administrator, you can set default configuration parameters for a given integration that all projects can inherit and use.
+As a GitLab instance administrator, you can set default configuration parameters for a given integration that all projects can inherit and use, enabling the integration for all projects that are not already using custom settings.

-You can update these default settings at any time, which will change the settings in use for all projects that are set to use instance-level defaults.
+You can update these default settings at any time, changing the settings in use for all projects that are set to use instance-level defaults.
+This also enables the integration for all projects on which it was not already enabled.

+It is only possible to inherit the complete settings for an integration.
+Per-field inheritance is [planned](https://gitlab.com/groups/gitlab-org/-/epics/2137), as well as [group-level management](https://gitlab.com/groups/gitlab-org/-/epics/2543) of integration settings.

 ## Manage default settings for a project integration